Schadrack10/Go_tuts/README.md

  In this example, JSON data is unmarshaled into a Person struct using json.Unmarshal, and the fields of the struct are printed.

 Both json.Marshal and json.Unmarshal work with slices, maps, and other custom data structures as well.
 The json package in Go provides additional features and options for handling JSON data, including support for custom marshaling and unmarshaling logic.

+# File access

+1.OS package File access